We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Final Thoughts

-Mold and mildew can cause severe health problems and may also lead to the premature degradation of your home if not treated promptly.
+Mold and mildew can cause severe health problems and may also lead to the premature degradation of your home and its contents if not treated promptly.
 You can stave off mold by investing in a dehumidifier to help reduce moisture within the home.
 Also consider using a moisture-blocking primer on the walls and ceiling to prevent water vapor from seeping through and creating an ideal environment for mold to grow behind the drywall.

 Regularly checking mechanical rooms, cold rooms, basements, and any other areas around the home that are prone to condensation, leaks, and other sources of moisture will help you find problems and take action to mitigate the issue before mold and mildew can begin to grow.